franserr2288/city-watch-dog/README.md

 ## 🧠 Project Architecture

 I structured this project with Clean Architecture/DDD in mind, but with a pragmatic spin.
-Instead of layering each bounded context in a strict hexagonal pattern (which can get abstract fast), I went with **clear, domain-aligned folders** that are easier to navigate — especially for students or devs who haven’t read architecture books.
+Instead of layering each bounded context in a strict hexagonal pattern, I went with **clear, domain-aligned folders** to lower the barrier to entry for onboarding of others but also to make it more approachable for non-technical stakeholders.
+Considering this is a civic/community minded project trying to make civic data more accessible, that should be reflected in the project organization and architectural intent.

 ### 🧱 How Each Bounded Context Is Structured

 Each major domain (like `source-intake` or `signal-engine`) sticks to a simple pattern:

-- **`/interfaces/`** – Shared TypeScript interfaces to define contracts across modules.
+- **`/interfaces/`** – Shared TypeScript interfaces
-- **`/entrypoints/`** – Where the business logic is exposed to the outside world (Lambda handlers, etc.).
+- **`/entrypoints/`** – Where the business logic is exposed for standardization of deployments
-- **`/modules/`** – All the core domain logic lives here — APIs, extractors, transformations, etc.
+- **`/modules/`** – All the core domain logic lives here (the "meat" of the domain)

 Optional folders: